You’re not alone if a cough or tickle in the back of your throat makes you wonder what you’re dealing with. So, take our cold or allergies quiz!

 Scientists have identified more than 200 rhinoviruses.
 These are the germs that cause the common cold.
-They produce symptoms like congestion, a runny nose, a sore throat and sneezing.
-You may also experience a headache, fatigue or a low-grade fever when you have a cold.
-Also, unlike allergies, these symptoms tend to last all day until the virus goes away.
+In addition to the cold symptoms listed above, you may also be experiencing a headache, fatigue or a low-grade fever if you have a cold.
+Also, unlike allergies, cold symptoms tend to last all day until the virus goes away.

 Symptoms of a flu infection can appear identical to COVID-19 symptoms.
-You may not be able to tell them apart.
-In fact, the most frequently reported symptoms of both include cough, fever and fatigue.
+The most frequently reported symptoms of both include cough, fever and fatigue.

+So, how can you tell if it’s the flu or COVID-19?
 Shortness of breath often separates COVID-19 from other upper respiratory infections, like the flu, as long as you don’t have a history of asthma.
-If you have difficulty breathing, it’s important to seek medical treatment right away.
+If you have difficulty breathing, it’s important to seek medical treatment right away!

 Regardless of what illness or condition you are suffering from, it is important to tell your primary care provider about your symptoms.

 They can help you figure out what your symptoms are related to and then create a treatment plan that is best for you.
 This treatment plan might include getting plenty of rest, utilizing over-the-counter pain relievers to help with a fever or undergoing allergy testing.

 We hope our cold or allergies quiz helped you out!

 Find a Mercy Health primary care provider near you today.